Boreas618/Notes/operating-systems/virtual-memory.md

 - Approximates LRU.
 - Replaces an old page but not necessarily the oldest.

-**Key Features**:
-- Hardware-supported "use" bit for each physical page (termed “accessed” in some architectures).
-- The hardware updates this "use" bit upon each reference.
-- A cleared "use" bit indicates the page hasn't been referenced for a while.
+There is a hardware-supported "use" bit for each physical page (termed “accessed” in some architectures).
+The hardware updates this "use" bit upon each reference.
+A cleared (not set) "use" bit indicates the page hasn't been referenced for a while.
-- Some systems handle the "use" bit in the TLB, necessitating its replication to the actual page when the TLB entry is replaced.

-**On a page fault**:
-- The clock hand progresses (not synced with real time).
+The clock hand progresses (on a page fault) and checks the use bit:
-- Use bit check:

 - 1: Recently used; reset it and proceed.
 - 0: Designate as a replacement candidate.

 The algorithm's design guarantees eventual page replacement, unless all pages are frequently accessed.